 Teaching and Learning Tools are resources developed either individually by, or in collaboration between, the GOAL Network, the GOAL teaching community, the school boards, and the ACGC Regional Resource.

 The tables of ACGC content are located in the "ACGC MEES Resources" sections below.

 ACGC Learning Situations

 ACGC learning situations (LS) are being developed in collaboration between the school boards and Gisella Scalia, ACGC Regional Resource for the English education community.
-Unless otherwise indicated, the following are working documents.
-These learning situations are the property of the indicated school boards.
+Unless otherwise indicated, they are working documents, and are the property of the indicated school boards.